 Bayen, Flato, Fronsdal, Lichnerowicz, and Sternheimer, Annals of Physics 111, (1978) 61-110 Bayen, Flato, Fronsdal, Lichnerowicz, and Sternheimer, Annals of Physics 110, (1978) 111-151

-After that def. quant. matured under the great works of Fedosov, Kontsevich, and many others.
+After that def. quant. matured under the works of Fedosov, Kontsevich, and many others.
 Check out the deformation quantization homepage for references.

 C*-algebras